Domestic Wastewater Management Systems

 The Council adopted its most recent DWMP at the July 2022 Council meeting.
 The document comprises two parts:

-• – contains an action plan for Council & specifies information requirements for applications for wastewater systems
+• an action plan for Council specifying information requirements for applications for wastewater systems,

-• – contains township specific assessments, and much of the technical data used to develop the Plan.
+• township specific assessments, and technical data used to develop the Plan.

 The DWMP encompasses the whole municipality outside of the sewered areas of Portland, Heywood and Casterton.

-These ratings provide clarity to property owners about the information they will have to supply with any future planning application, or where no planning permit is required for a development, for any application to Council’s Environmental Health Unit for a 'Permit to Install' an on-site wastewater treatment system.
+These ratings provide clarity to property owners about the information they will have to supply with any future planning application, or if a planning permit is not required for a development, for any application to Council’s Environmental Health Unit for a 'Permit to Install' an on-site wastewater treatment system.

 You can download and read a copy of the Plan.(PDF, 6MB)